Bromley North railway station

-Bromley North railway station is in the London Borough of Bromley in south-east London, in Travelcard Zone 4.
+Bromley North railway station is in the London Borough of Bromley in south-east London, in London fare zone 4.
 It is 10 mi 47 chain down the line from London Charing Cross.
 The station and all trains serving it are operated by Southeastern.
 It is the terminus of the short Bromley North Branch Line from Grove Park.

 History

 The station was opened in 1878.
 It was extensively rebuilt by the Southern Railway in 1925-1926 by the Chief Architect to the Southern Railway, James Robb Scott.

 The building has been Grade II listed since 31 August 1990.

 Services

 Historical services

 After opening the station trains had direct services to Holborn Viaduct, Victoria, London Bridge, London Cannon Street and London Charing Cross.
 From April 1976 this was cut back to a peak hour service before being withdrawn completely in 1990.
 In order to get from Bromley North to Central London passengers have to change at Grove Park.